tylerharter/cs320/s21/p5/README.md

 it should help keep the algorithm O(N).

-**Note:** As you may have noticed, it would be reasonable to also split sorting and adding the country column into two separate commands.
+**Note:** As you may have noticed, it would be reasonable to also split sorting and adding the region column into two separate commands.
 When you come across dilemmas like in your own work, one question you could ask yourself is "Would I ever want the output of just the first part but not the second?"
 Taking this command for example, if you'd answer yes to